bio-guoda/preston/architecture.md

 where ```4e540f45-d7a1-40d6-a2b8-f623f1c1d566``` uniquely identifies a specific crawl activity.
 This statement can be found on line 11 in provenance log identified by [hash://sha256/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d](https://deeplinker.bio/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d) .

+For more information about hexastores, please see reference [Weiss et al. 2008](#weiss2008) .

 ## summary

 [Preston](https://github.com/bio-guoda/preston) combines a [`crawler`](#crawler), [`content handlers`](#content-handlers), and an [`archiver`](#archiver) with a [`blob store`](#blob-store) and [`simplified hexastore`](#simplified-hexastore) to implement a scheme to establish an immutable, versioned, provenance of a biodiversity dataset graph over time.
 By using a hashes to uniquely identify both dereferenced (or downloaded) content and simply queries (what content was downloaded from a specific url?) a simple file structure can be used to serve content and answer queries.
 Because the hashing schemes are applied consistently, each and every preston based blob and hexastore can be used to reliably retrieve content as well as query provenance of that content.